Simple Halloween Snacks That Are Scary Good For You

 And while there are absolutely zero judgements coming from us in regards to sneaking a Snickers from time to time (we've all done it), if you're looking for an alternative to scary packaged sweets, these delightful themed snacks hit the spot, fill your fruit and veggie quota, and are fun to make, too.
 Win-win-win!

 Whether you’re packing a spooky snack for your school-aged kids, or planning a healthy option to bring to a Halloween party, these cute fruity morsels are sure to be a hit.
-And, hey — you know Stasher bags are here to keep your treats fresh until it’s time to eat.
+And, hey — you know Stasher reusables are here to keep your treats fresh until it’s time to eat.

 Slice peeled bananas in half and insert “eyes” made from mini chocolate chips, and a mouth formed from a regular-sized chocolate chip!
 For a less-healthy but more chocolatey option, try dipping the banana in white chocolate before adding the mini chocolate chip eyes.
 They'll disappear faster than a ghost on Halloween night.

 Start by either peeling your clementines, or slicing off the peel and pith for a more vibrant burst of orange.
 Cut a “stem” from a celery stalk and insert it at the top of the orange.
 These keep nicely for the day if they’re packed in a lunch, or if you need to make something simple ahead of time for a ghoulish gathering.

 This snack takes under a minute to make, which is less than an actual mummy needs to ... well, mummify.

 Simply core and halve an apple, then peel away strips of skin to give the appearance of bandages.
 Squeeze a bit of lemon juice onto the apple halves to prevent the exposed flesh from browning too quickly.
 Use a paring knife to create two small divots in the apple’s flesh where you’d like the “eyes” to be, then insert two chocolate chips.